vikramdulani/devops-test/README.md

 ### 3. CI/CD pipeline for the above

+This is a very simple (partial) build and deploy script for 1 & 2

 ### 4. A Bash script that reads the 'string.json' file and manipulates the text to print email addresses in the "first_name.last_name@domain.com" format

 Run the shell script